erazortt/DoViBaker/README.md

 # DoViTonemap
 This plugin processes the tonemapping of any HDR PQ streams to lower dynamic range targets.
 The implementation is based on ITU-R BT.2408-7 Annex 5 (was in ITU-R BT.2390 until revision 7), with the addition of an optional luminosity factor which scales the brightness linearily.

-It is not expected to give good results for low brightness targets of 400 nits and below.
-Also color space is preserved and not converted to narrower gamut.
+Color space is preserved and not converted to narrower gamut.
 For conversions to HLG or SDR additional processing is required, see [DoViLutGen](#dovilutgen).

 The following arguments control the tonemapping function:
 - `masterMaxNits` and `masterMinNits` set the white and black brightness value of the source.
 The values for the master brightness can be either given explicitly or `masterMaxNits` and `masterMinNits` can both be set to `-1` which will indicate that the actual values are read from the related frame properties `_dovi_dynamic_max_pq` and `_dovi_dynamic_min_pq` which are set by [DoViBaker](#dovibaker) or [DoViStatsFileLoader](#dovistatsfileloader), leading to a dynamic tonemapping.
 If not given these will default to `-1`.